edgio-docs/edgio-docs/guides/applications/v7/logs/rtld/log_fields_rtld_cloud_functions.md

 ### logs Array {/*logs-array*/}

 The `logs` array contains an object for each log entry associated with the current JSON document.
-Each log entry describes each {{ PRODUCT }} {{ PRODUCT_PLATFORM }} or Cloud Functions request through the following fields:
+Each log entry describes each request processed by Cloud Functions, including {{ PRODUCT }} {{ PRODUCT_PLATFORM }} requests, through the following fields:

 -   **client_ip (*String*):** Client IP.
 (Category: Client Network) Indicates the IP address for the device that submitted the request.
 -   **request_id (*String*):** Request ID.
 (Category: Request) Indicates the unique ID assigned to the request.